mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### How to create a JSON file?
 How to load a JSON file?

+JSON (JavaScript Object Notation) is a popular data format used for representing structured data.

-The built-in json package has the magic code that transforms your Python dict object in to the serialized JSON string.
+The built-in `json` package of Python has the magic code that transforms your Python dict object in to the serialized JSON string.

 {% highlight python %}
 import json